roitraining/ux-designers-training/operations-for-designers/labs/04-use-cloud-storage-sql.md

 10. Check the window running the application, does it show a successful insert?
 If not, see if there's an error in the code.

 11. Switch to the window where you are connected to your database.
-At the `communication=>` prompt, run the following query and verify that your "Cool!" message was inserted.
+At the `communication=>` prompt, run the following query and verify that your "Cool!" message was inserted:

 ``` sql
 select * from messages;
 ```

 <!-- ------------------------ -->
-## Bonus:Reading from Cloud SQL
+## Bonus: Reading from Cloud SQL
 Duration: 10

 At this point you should have a sense of how to work through this process.
 If you're feeling brave, and if you have the time, try and create a new route in the application to read back the messages and display them to the page.
 An outline of the steps might look like:

-1. Create a placeholder route and controller method for '/read-messages'.
+1. Create a placeholder route and controller method for `/read-messages`.

 2. Use the same SQL client to query the DB for all messages.

-3. Use the res object to respond with a string that contains all messages.
+3. Use the `res` object to respond with a string that contains all messages.

 If you need help forming the query, [here is another tutorial](https://www.postgresqltutorial.com/postgresql-select/).